Resources

 Mapping distortion can be corrected using a polynomial mapping equation.

-Note that when mapping distortion is corrected, the surface deviation map represents equally spaced points conformal to the UUT surface, and surface deviation is in the direction of the UUT surface normal.
+When mapping distortion is corrected, the surface deviation map represents equally spaced points on a plane at the UUT vertex, and surface deviation is in the direction of the UUT surface normal.

 Table of Contents